d-morrison/IntroStatActivities/08-RG-2cat-simulation.Rmd

 # Inference for Two Categorical Variables: Simulation-based Methods

-## Week 8 Reading Guide: Hypothesis Testing for a Difference in Proportions
+## Module 8 Reading Guide: Hypothesis Testing for a Difference in Proportions

 ### Section 15.1 (Randomization test for $H_0: \pi_1 - \pi_2 = 0$) and Section 15.2 (Bootstrap confidence interval for $\pi_1 - \pi_2$) {-}